statsbylopez/NHL/README.md

-###This file contains the code for the hockey articles by Michael Lopez.
+###This file contains the code for hockey articles by Michael Lopez.